These goat cheese and caramelized onion crostini are an easy yet sophisticated appetizer. Make them for your next cocktail party!

 - 4 ounces goat cheese, softened

-- In a large heavy-bottomed skillet, heat 1 tablespoon olive oil and butter over low heat.
-When butter is melted, add onions and salt, and toss to combine.
-Cover tightly with a lid and cook until the steam has softened the onions and onions are becoming translucent, stirring occasionally, about 7 minutes.
+- In a large non-stick skillet, heat 1 tablespoon of the olive oil and the butter over low heat.
+When the butter is melted, add the onions and salt, and toss to combine.
+Cover tightly with a lid and cook until the steam has softened the onions and they are starting to become translucent, stirring occasionally, about 7 minutes.

-- Remove lid and turn heat up to medium.
-Stir in thyme and pepper.
-Cook until onions are browned and pasty, stirring frequently, about 15 minutes.
+- Remove the lid and turn the heat up to medium.
+Stir in the thyme and pepper.
+Cook until the onions are browned and pasty, stirring frequently, about 20 minutes more.

-- To serve, spread about 1 teaspoon goat cheese onto each piece of crostini and top with about 1 tablespoon onions.
+- To serve, spread about 1 teaspoon of goat cheese on each toast and top with about 1 tablespoon of onions.

 - Serving Size: 2 crostini